NRJman/resorts-widget/README.md

 This project is an Angular app sample that represents a simple widget of some random resorts information.

-## Motivation
+## What have been practiced?

-Practicing Angular pipes and directives.
+Pipes, structural and attribute directives.
+Testing the staff described above.

 ## Running

-Follow [this link](https://nrjman.github.io/resorts-widget/) to run this app.
+Follow [this link](https://nrjman.github.io/resorts-widget/) to run the app.

 ## License